 As a BLT should, the Green BLT Sandwich ($8) at Honky Tonk BBQ has a range of contrasting flavors and textures: soft bun, salty and crisp bacon, creamy garlic mayo.
 The fried green tomato adds a bit of tartness, with a cornmeal batter that stays adhered in order to provide some crunch.

-Entries tagged with 'a sandwich a day'
+'a sandwich a day' on Serious Eats

 Thanks to the delicately breaded and fried shrimp, it's lighter than most banh mi I've tried.
 The menu says this one doesn't have the Korean red pepper aioli, but it was totally on mine and I count as a victory.